Particle-Based Assembly Using Precise Global Control: 3D-STAP is NP-complete

 \begin{lemma} Let $P$ be a polycube that is put together by three cuboids $Q_1, Q_2,$ and $Q_3$ which are connected by a conjunction gadget.
 Then $P$ is deconstructible if and only if $Q_1$ and $Q_2$ are both deconstructible, or $Q_3$ is deconstructible. \end{lemma}

 \begin{proof} For the proof, we distinguish two cases.

 First, let $Q_1$ and $Q_2$ be deconstructible.
 Thus, all teeth from the respective insides can be removed.
-After this, the wall that is shared by $Q_1$ and $Q_2$, becomes deconstructible.
-Afterwards, by removing the purple, dark green and light green tiles, we create a hole to reach the inside of $Q_3$ that makes $Q_3$ deconstructible as well.
+After this, the wall that is shared by $Q_1$ and $Q_2$ becomes deconstructible.
+Afterwards, by removing the dark green tiles (see~\cref{fig:conjunctiongadget}), we create a hole to reach the inside of $Q_3$ that makes $Q_3$ deconstructible as well.
 Thus, $P$ is deconstructible.

 Now assume that either $Q_1$ or $Q_2$ is deconstructible, but not both.
 Without loss of generality consider $Q_1$ to be deconstructible.
 Then all teeth from its inside can be removed.
 By this, neither $Q_2$ nor $Q_3$ become deconstructible because the teeth on the respective sides do not permit the removal of enough tiles such that tiles from the respective insides can pass through.
 Thus, $P$ is not deconstructible.